tinkerbeast/MyWpTheme/README-DEV.md

 Roadmap to next version
 -----------------------

-* Bower build for sass components
+* Build for sass components
+* Use wp ids and classes in my theme
+* Move navbar into header
 * Modify custom css for better bootstrap integration
 * Keep css in proper files
 * Wordpress background and heading colour support integration